ottok/salsa-ci-pipeline/README.md

 The apt source should reference `sid` or `unstable`.

-Repositories can be also be added by defining the repos in files inside the debian folder and reference them with
+Repositories can also be added by defining the repos in files inside the debian folder and reference them with

 > Key: SALSA_CI_EXTRA_REPOSITORY